 These bullfight participants help the matador in different situations during the show.

-They are probably the most important allies of the matador, and they perform during the first stage of the fight, the tercio de varas.
+They are probably the most important allies of the matador, and they only perform during the first stage of the fight, the tercio de varas.

 Using the pica, the picador tests the bull’s strength and provides clues to the matador about the side the bull is favoring.